 I’ve never been through the room selection process.
 What do I need to know?

-Room selection is an online process that will occur March 25-29, 2019.
+Room selection is an online process.
 Information regarding room selection will be sent to you via email.
-During selection, bring your laptop to the Help Desk in the parlor of Angelou Residence Hall.
 We will walk you through the process!

 What if I make a mistake during the selection process?